 Base salaries are used to attract, motivate and retain top talent, recognizing the experience, skills, knowledge and responsibilities required of our NEOs.
 Base salaries for our NEOs are established at the time the NEO is hired, taking into account the position for which the NEO is being considered and the relevant market data (where available), as well as the NEO's qualifications and prior experience.
 None of our NEOs is currently party to an employment agreement that provides for automatic or scheduled increases in base salary.
-However, on a biannual basis, our talent committee reviews and evaluates, with input from our Chief Executive Officer (other than with respect to himself), the need for adjustment of the base salaries of our NEOs based on changes and expected changes in the scope of a NEO's responsibilities, including promotions, the individual contributions made by and performance of the NEO during the prior year, overall labor market conditions, the relative ease or difficulty of replacing the executive with a well-qualified person, our overall growth and development as a company and general salary trends in our industry and among our peer group and where the NEO's salary falls in the salary range presented by relevant market data.
+However, on a biannual basis, our talent committee reviews and evaluates, with input from our Chief Executive Officer (other than with respect to himself), the need for adjustment of the base salaries of our NEOs based on the factors described above as well as changes and expected changes in the scope of a NEO's responsibilities, including promotions, the individual contributions made by and performance of the NEO during the prior year, overall labor market conditions, the relative ease or difficulty of replacing the executive with a well-qualified person, our overall growth and development as a company and general salary trends in our industry and among our peer group and where the NEO's salary falls in the salary range presented by relevant market data.
 In making decisions regarding salary increases, our talent committee may also draw upon the experience of members of the talent committee and of our full board of directors with other companies.
 No formulaic base salary increases are provided to our NEOs.
-After considering the preceding factors, in January 2022, the talent committee approved a four percent increase to each NEOs' base salary.
-There was no adjustment to NEO compensation following the talent committee's review in July 2022.
+After considering the preceding factors, in January 2023, the talent committee approved the base salary increases set forth in the table below.

-The following table presents the base salaries for each of our NEOs for the years 2021 and 2022, as approved by our talent committee.
-2021 base salaries became effective on January 16, 2021, except as noted with respect to Dr. Zimmerman's 2021 base salary, which reflects a mid-year salary increase, and 2022 base salaries became effective on January 16, 2022.
+The following table presents the base salaries for each of our NEOs for the years 2022 and 2023, as approved by our talent committee.
+2022 base salaries became effective on January 16, 2022, and 2023 base salaries became effective on January 16, 2023, except with respect to Ms. Howze, who joined the company in April 2023: